vcoda/basic-graphics-samples/README.md

 This sample shows how to use Magma helper to draw different primitives without VB mapping, data copy, state management etc.
 <br><br><br><br>

+## Known issues
+Negative viewport height may not work on Intel integrated GPU's despite support of VK_KHR_maintenance1 extension.

 ## Credits
 This framework uses a few third-party libraries: